Origin and History

 Service during the War

-In 1756, the regiment was at the Camp of Dunkerque.
+In 1756, the regiment was at the camp of Dunkerque.
+It was then sent to Saint-Omer.

-In 1757, the regiment joined the Army of the Lower-Rhine commanded by the Maréchal d'Estrées for the planned invasion of Hanover.
+In March 1757, the regiment set off from Saint-Omer and marched through Flander and Brabant to join the Army of the Lower-Rhine commanded by the Maréchal d'Estrées for the planned invasion of Hanover.
 At the end of June, the regiment was at the camp of Bielefeld with d'Estrées's Main Corps.
 On July 1, under Chevert, a corps consisting of Picardie (4 bns), Vaubécourt (2 bns), Condé (2 bns), an unidentified regiment of Grenadiers Royaux (2 bns), the Carabiniers and 20 guns left Bielefeld.
 On July 2, they arrived at Hervorden.
 On July 8, they left for Hoya.
 On July 26, the regiment took part in the Battle of Hastenbeck.
 It was leading Chevert's Column who accomplished the flanking movement to attack the Hanoverian left wing in the woods.
+In this battle, the regiment lost 300 men., including Lieutenant-Colonel de Gascoing, killed; Colonel de Brehant, Captains Chevalier d'Ure, Dallène, Saint-Mauris, Durond, Panisson, Saint-Paul, du Gravier and five lieutenants, wounded.
 After the victory, from July 31 to August 2, the regiment encamped at Grosselsen near Hameln with the main body of the Army of the Lower-Rhine.
 After the Convention of Kloster-Zeven, it followed the main body, led by the Maréchal Duc de Richelieu, who encamped at Halberstadt in Prussian territory from September 28 to November 5.
 In this camp, the regiment was placed in the centre of the first line.
 At the end of the year, it took its winter-quarters in the first line of the French army in Braunschweig.

 In June 1759, during the French offensive in Western Germany, the regiment was part of the main army under the command of the Marquis de Contades and was deployed in the first line, on the right wing of the infantry centre.
 On July 13, the regiment was part of a corps, under M. de Beaupréau, sent forward by Contades to Eidinghausen near Gohfeld to support Broglie at Minden.
 On July 14, this corps passed the Weser and marched to the French camp near Minden where it replaced Broglie's Reserve.
 On August 1, the regiment took part in the Battle of Minden where it was deployed in the first line of the infantry right wing under the command of the Chevalier de Nicolaï.
+In this battle, the regiment lost Captain de Vidal and Lieutenant de Montagnac, killed; and Captain de Monteil and Lieutenant des Bardes, severely wounded.
 On August 10, closely followed in his retreat by Allied detachments, Contades formed 2 rearguard detachments near Dransfeld.
 The regiment was attached to the rightmost of these detachments, under the command of M. de Planta.
 The Allies first moved against the rightmost detachment but the regiment, along with Belzunce Infanterie formed in battle at the head of the defile, putting a stop to the Allied advance.

-On January 3 1760, the regiment was part of a corps under the Marquis de Vogüé who attacked the town of Herborn, an advanced post of Wangenheim's Corps.
+On January 3, 1760, the regiment was part of a corps under the Marquis de Vogüé who attacked the town of Herborn, an advanced post of Wangenheim's Corps.
 In this attack the French took 100 prisoners.
 The regiment along with La Tour-du-Pin Infanterie then cantoned in the village for the night.
 By May 23, the regiment was part of the first line of the infantry centre of Broglie's Army.
-By December 30, the regiment had taken its winter-quarters in Eschwege.
+It later took part in the defence of Göttingen.
+By December 30, the regiment had taken up its winter-quarters in Eschwege.

 |Coat||white with yellow buttons on the right side and 1 yellow button on each side in the small of the back